KamilPiet/alphavantage-etl/README.md

 - [_Here_](https://docs.aws.amazon.com/lambda/latest/dg/lambda-invocation.html)
 is a guide on how to invoke a Lambda function
 - The simplest method to invoke a function is to run a test

+## Planned improvements

+- Add an option to connect to GitHub via SSH
+- Add a configuration file
+- Make publishing a report on GitHub Pages optional